 Should a husband be HIV positive and his wife HIV negative, there is hope.
 According to Cryobank, a sperm wash is done prior to insemination or prior to freezing the specimen.
 It says while sperm washing and freezing has adverse effects on the sperm count, Cryobank has found that this process eliminates HIV from the sperm sample.

-How is the sperm stored?
+How are sperm donations stored?

 Sperm banking is more commonly known as sperm cryopreservation.
 Liquid nitrogen is used to freeze the sperm for an indefinite period of time.